 The final will be judged by an esteemed judging panel and student audience.
 The judging panel this year includes:

 The competition provides an exciting opportunity for students to build on their advocacy skills with the support of experienced advocates.
 To read about last year's event, click here.

-The competition is open to students over 16 years old studying at a UK academic institution (school/higher education/university/professional qualification or institute) in the academic year 2016-2017, or registered to study there in the academic year 2017-2018, at the time the competition closes on 27 July 2017.
+The competition was open to students over 16 years old studying at a UK academic institution (school/higher education/university/professional qualification or institute) in the academic year 2016-2017, or registered to study there in the academic year 2017-2018, at the time the competition closed on 27 July 2017.

 The four finalists will attend an Advocacy Master Class at Kingsley Napley offices in London on 11 September 2017.
 Hosted by Sandra Paul, experienced advocates, including Mrs Justice Cheema-Grubb, will assist the finalists in perfecting their presentations for the final.

 The finalists must attend and participate in the final on 25 September 2017.

 The student audience will participate in a range of interesting and interactive activities throughout the afternoon.
 This year the activities will include an opportunity to learn and practice advocacy, obtain information about careers in law and to hear from the Kingsley Napley solicitors whose work includes combating fake news.
 There will be plenty of time to network and have fun.